jobyjoseph/Notes/TypeScript/README.md

 An interface can add new fields to it.

 A type cannot add new fields to it.
+A type cannot be changed after being created

 ## References